- When did you know you wanted to be an artist? At 16 years old.

 - Do you take commissions?
 Yes, recently painted a private garden, a sunflower woodcut and a favourite view.
 People can email me at email@example.com or DM me on Instagram allisonart.org.
 This starts the conversation on your idea, choice of materials, size, colours etc. It’s a joint process and one we share every step of the way together.

-- Brighton Craft Fair throughout 2020 at the Friends’ Meeting House, where you can buy cards and some of my wood reliefs.
+- Brighton Craft Fair throughout 2021 at the Friends’ Meeting House, where you can buy cards and some of my original wood reliefs and cyanotypes.

 - By DM on my Instagram.
 If you see something you like DM.
-As a rule oils, smaller £85 plus p&p and larger £150.
-Wood reliefs £35-£60 depending on size and processes and p&p..
+As a rule: oils, smaller £80 and larger from £120 .
+Wood reliefs £35-£60 depending on size and processes and p&p.

 - The Claremont, Hove.
-Guests and visitors can see art and purchase.
+Guests, business groups and visitors can see art and purchase.
+Even find one in the visitors toilet!

-- Open Houses in May in Brighton and Hove Festival: Potter’s Bar, Eastern Terrace, Kemptown Arts Trail ; The Church of the Good Shepherd, Dyke Road Trail and Bluebellwould, on West Hove trail.
+- Open Houses in May in Brighton and Hove Festival: eg Potter’s Bar, Eastern Terrace, Kemptown Arts Trail ; The Church of the Good Shepherd, Dyke Road Trail and Bluebellwould, on West Hove trail, The Grange, Rottingdean.
 Look out for brochure in April and May to find out route and addresses.

 I wanted to study art.
 However, growing up in Yorkshire in the miners’ strike you didn’t do that!
 You had to have a sensible job.
 At 16, my careers’ teacher, (you had one then), didn’t think girls should be thinking outside of the area.
 He thought I could be a hairdresser.
 Really, with eczema!
 He suggested nursing.
 My parents were both nurses and it was not for me.
 Even though my Dad was one of the first male nurses in the country and both parents were superb dedicated nurses but I had heard enough about hospital dramas over the dinner table.
 It was like an oral Casualty every night!